IQSS/Zelig4-Documentation/rbuild-review.md

-# R-Build: A Talk

-Over the past few years Rbuild has been slowly outdated, and an ever-increasing set of improved tools for managing code and R repositories has become available.
+# R-Build Review

 This document intends to:

-* Summarize the goals of Rbuild
+* Summarize the goals of R-build
+* Explain current issues in R-build
 * Specify available tools for R
 * Specify available tools for git/cvs
 * Showcase some basic implementations